WillsFilms/TV-Heatmaps/README.md

 ## Future Plans
 I would like to develop this infographic to include a breakdown of average ratings by season to be included alongside the heatmap in a separate column.
 I have developed code to produce this as a bar chart but need to test and incorporate this into the main program.

+## Credits
+Data has been collected from the IMDb website - https://www.imdb.com/